rvboris/finalytics-react/README.md

     npm run test

+# Bug Reports & Feature Requests

+Please use the [issue tracker](https://github.com/rvboris/finalytics/issues) to report any bugs or create feature requests.

 # License

-Finalytics is released as open source software under the GPL v3 license, see the LICENSE file in the project root for the full license text.
+Finalytics is released as open source software under the GPL v3 license, see the [LICENSE](https://github.com/rvboris/finalytics/blob/master/LICENSE.txt) file in the project root for the full license text.